 The body cannot produce enough cortisol on its own to help stop all inflammation so corticosteroid creams help to slow down the inflammatory response that is responsible for so much eczema misery.

 They work by relieving inflammation which in turn helps to relieve the itching caused by eczema.
 You may need a different corticosteroid cream if you have eczema on your body to if you have eczema on your face.

-Corticosteroid creams are generally used to help treat a flare up of eczema, rather than treating the underlying cause of your skin complaint and ease itching skin as well as helping to calm the inflammation of a flare up.
+Corticosteroid creams are generally used twice a day to help treat a flare up of eczema, rather than treating the underlying cause of your skin complaint and ease itching skin as well as helping to calm the inflammation of a flare up.

 Usually, doctors recommend only using corticosteroid creams for short periods of time such as one or two weeks.
 This will help to minimise the risk of these negative side effects and reduce the chances that they'll irritate your skin.

 If you do suffer a side effect from using corticosteroids, talk to your pharmacist or GP.
 Side effects should start to reduce once you stop using corticosteroids but your eczema symptoms may reappear.
 Your GP may be able to prescribe a different corticosteroid if you decide that you’d like to persist with one.

 There are another group of medicated creams that help to reduce the inflammation of eczema, that aren’t steroid based.
 These medications are called topical calcineurin inhibitors and there are two types – tacrolimus ointment and pimecrolimus cream.

 They both work by having a dampening effect on the immune system and are called immunomodulating drugs.
 They block a chemical called calcineurin which is released by the immune system and causes skin inflammation, redness and itching.